TL;DR

 The Industry Response

-Both tools are useful.
-Neither solves the root cause.
+Both tools are useful but neither solves the root cause.

 Fixing Your Workflow

-Here’s what I’ve set up in my own projects after the wake-up call.
-None of this is new technology — it’s just stuff I was lazy about before.
+Here’s what I’ve set up in my own projects after reading the report.
+The tooling itself is years old, I was just too lazy to wire it up before.

 1. Pre-commit hooks with detect-secrets